Nourish - 7 Ways to Nip Holiday Stress in the Bud and Help Support a Healthy Stress Response

 It’s better to invest your time and energy in things that bring you joy, rather than having your energy zapped and time wasted for the sake of not wanting to say no.

-Choose wisely and you’ll find you’re able to enjoy each event, rather than feeling wiped out and stretched in too many directions.
+Choose wisely and you’ll find you’re able to enjoy each event.
+In contrast to feeling wiped out and stretched in too many directions.

 If you think you don’t have time, schedule this time into your day like any other important task so it doesn’t get overlooked.
 Make the time.
 You can’t pour from an empty cup after all.